Dirac Assisted Tree Method for 1D Heterogeneous Helmholtz Equations with Arbitrary Variable Wave Numbers: Introduction and Motivations

 More specifically, we multiply the source term $f$ with a partition of unity on $[0,1]$ to break the global source term $f$ into many highly localized source terms $f_j$ for $1\le j\le N_0$ such that $\sum_{j=1}^{N_0} f_j=f$.
 For simplicity, we shall use hat linear functions (i.e., the B-spline of order $2$) to create a partition of unity.
-Other choices like higher order B-splines or piecewise smooth functions are also permissible.
+Other choices like higher order B-splines or (piecewise) smooth functions are also permissible.
 Then for each highly localized source term $f_j$, we solve a local 1D Helmholtz equation on the subinterval of the support of $f_j$.
 With the exception of local problems that touch the boundaries $0$ or $1$, we impose homogeneous Dirichlet boundary conditions for all local problems.
-Such local problems can be solved by any known discretization method, provided that the fluxes at the endpoints of local problems can be accurately computed (see Section~\ref{sec:dat} for details).
-In order to assemble all the local solutions into a global solution, we shall see in Section~\ref{sec:dat} that the Dirac distribution will naturally appear in the fluxes of local solutions.
+Such local problems can be solved by any known discretization method, provided that the fluxes at the endpoints of local problems can be accurately computed (see \cref{sec:dat} for details).
+In order to assemble all the local solutions into a global solution, we shall see in \cref{sec:dat} that the Dirac distribution will naturally appear in the fluxes of local solutions.
 Indeed using the Dirac distribution, we can naturally link all such local solutions together via DAT.
-Due to the refinability of the hat function, the local problems can be further decomposed into sub-local problems.
+Due to the refinability of the hat function (\cite{hanbook}), the local problems can be further decomposed into sub-local problems.
 Applying this recursively, we obtain the tree structure of DAT.
-As we shall see in Section~\ref{sec:dat}, DAT enjoys the following inherent advantages: \begin{enumerate} \item[(1)] The accuracy of DAT only depends on the accuracy of the local problem solvers.
-Ideally, if all local problems can be solved without any error, then DAT yields the exact solution. \item[(2)] DAT breaks the global problem into tree-structured small local problems, which can be solved by any methods with reduced pollution effect.
-All such local solutions are then linked together to form a global solution by solving small linking problems. \item[(3)] All involved local and linking problems in DAT can be solved in a parallel manner by solving small linear systems often with significantly smaller condition numbers.
-Extremely speaking, all local and linking problems in DAT can be solved in a parallel manner by solving only at most $4$ linear equations. \item[(4)] DAT naturally brings about domain decomposition, which reduces the problem size, and adaptivity, which further improves the approximation.
-It is efficient due to its tree structure and tridiagonal coefficient matrices. \item[(5)] Without imposing any magnitude constraints on variable wave numbers, DAT can solve heterogeneous Helmholtz equations with arbitrarily large variable wave numbers, which other known methods have difficulties in handling. \end{enumerate}
+As we shall see in \cref{sec:dat}, DAT enjoys the following inherent advantages: \begin{enumerate}[noitemsep,topsep=5pt] \item[(1)] DAT breaks the global problem into tree-structured small local problems, which can be solved by any methods with reduced pollution effect.
+All such local solutions are then linked together to form a global solution by solving small linking problems.